 – Ref.
 18238

 – Ref.
 218238

 For a more modern look and feel, the ref.
-118238 offers a similar overall wearing experience to the current-production 36mm model due to its solid-link 18k gold bracelet and updated case with thicker lugs.
-With prices currently hovering just above $22k, the ref.
-118238 does represent a significant step up in price compared to the previous 5-digit generation, but this is still more than $10k less than the retail price of the current model and we anticipte this gap to narrow, especially if gold prices continue to remain high.
+118238 offers a similar overall wearing experience to the current-production 36mm model due to its solid-link 18k gold bracelet and updated case with thicker high-polished lugs.
+With prices currently hovering around $23k, the ref.
+118238 does represent a significant step up in price compared to the previous 5-digit generation, but this is still more than $10k below the retail price of the current model and we anticipate this gap to narrow if gold prices continue to remain high.